myconstellation/constellation-packages/NetworkTools/README.md

 ### Monitoring

 Add setting named "Monitoring" with JSON array.
-For each JSON object in the array, you must provide a name for the ressource to monitor and a type of monitoring : Ping, Tcp or Http.
+For each JSON object in the array, you must provide a name for the resource to monitor and a type of monitoring : Ping, Tcp or Http.

 For example :